An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Numerical Results

 with initial condition $u(x,y,0)=0.3+0.7\sin({\pi}(x+y)/2)$ on the domain $[-2,2]\times [-2,2]$.
 Periodic boundary conditions are applied.
 To assess the order of accuracy on smooth regions we advance the solution until $t=0.5/\pi^2$.
 The exact solution at a given position $(x,y)$ can be found by applying a fixed-point iteration to the nonlinear algebraic equation

 The underlying meshes we use here are the same as that of Figs. 3.2 and 3.3 in Hu and Shu \cite{Hu1999}.
-The accuracy results are listed in Table \ref{tab:cvgBurgers}.
+The accuracy results of both IQR and SQR schemes are listed in Tables \ref{tab:cvgBurgersstr} and \ref{tab:cvgBurgersunstr}.
 A third-order accuracy is maintained for both structured and unstructured meshes.

 To demonstrate the application for shock computations we compute until $t=5/\pi^2$.
 Fig. \ref{fig:Burgerssurf} shows the results for a structured mesh with $h=1/20$ and an unstructured mesh with $h=1/16$, following the resolution that was used in \cite{Hu1999}.
 From here we can see that the shock front, located on $x+y=3/\pi^2\pm 2$, is captured well.